lisongxu/CSCE156-Lab-Java-Loop/readme.md

 3. Write a an enhanced for-loop to iterate over the elements of the `zeroToTen` array.
-As you iterate over the elements, concatenate each string, delimited by a single space to a result string and print the result at the end of the loop.
+As you iterate over the elements, concatenate each string, delimiting each word with a plus sign and the result at the end of the loop.
 Your result should look something like the following: